Methodology — How InflowScan Tracks Crypto ETF Flows

 Week Ahead3:15 PM ETSundayLevels, catalysts, and the calendar for the coming week.

-Pre-Market fires at 8:30 AM ET because that is the institutional reading window before the 9:30 NYSE open, and the 6:30 AM catch-up has already filled fast-issuer T+1 data.
-Closing Bell deliberately ships before the 10 PM massive collector, which is why it leads with price action and references prior-session flows as backdrop — not as today's headline.
-Settled Flows Wrap covers the gap: it fires fifteen minutes after the 10 PM run lands, posts a terse evening anchor, and links the day's permalink for the X feed.
+Pre-Market publishes in the institutional reading window before the 9:30 AM NYSE open, once the prior session's fast-reporting flow data is in hand.
+Closing Bell deliberately ships before the day's T+0 flows settle, which is why it leads with price action and references prior-session flows as backdrop — not as today's headline.
+Settled Flows Wrap covers the gap: it posts a terse evening anchor once the day's flow data has landed, closing the loop on the trading day.

 Bylines are always “InflowScan Staff.”
 Voice targets a desk-strategist morning note — confident in observation, hedged in inference.
 We don't predict prices, give portfolio advice, or pretend a flat day is a story.